-For employees moving to a high-cost location, the increased cost can present serious affordability challenges-a fourfold increase in their housing cost!
+For employees moving to a high-cost location, the increased cost can present serious affordability challenges - a fourfold increase in their housing cost!

-Using current Interest rate and average home prices, a move from Chicago to the Bay Area jumps from \$1,430 to over \$5,850.
+Consider the increase in affordability from 2021 to 2022 when the interest rate jumped from 2.77% to 5.81%.
+A move from Chicago to the Bay Area jumped from \$1,430 to over \$5,850.